martinResearch/PyIPOL/readme.md

 # Limitations and possible improvements

-* IPOL now *unfortunately* accepts Matlab code.
-Matlab code cannot easily be interfaced with python.
-(NOTE: all IPOL algorithms written in M-language can be run using the octave interpreter, which is very easy to call from python).
+* IPOL now  accepts Matlab code.
+We will have to call an octave interpreter from python.

 * When the code has been written with files as input/outputs it might be difficult to create an nice python interface without modifying the code.
 Maybe using memory-mapped files could be a solution to avoid writing files to disk.
 However a direct interface without memory copies should be preferred when possible.
 (NOTE: the visible python interface must be independent to the underlying technique for the binding.
 Thus, even if the algorithms are called internally by direct c/python bindings or using temporary files, the interface is *exactly* the same.
 Designing this interface is an entirely independent task than implementeing it.
 The interface is more important than the implementation, thus we may start by the simplest possible implementation).
 * As we do not store the C++ code in the repository, modifications in the compressed files on IPOL may break the bindings.
 We may need to store the IPOL codes in an other Git repository (or another branch?) to make things more robust.
 (NOTE: this cannot happen, because the compressed files in ipol are frozen and will never change).
 * We could provide some PyQt widgets and some python tools provide an user experience that is closer to the online interactive demos, with buttons and sliders to set up the parameters.
 (NOTE: ok, but this should be a separate project.
 The python binding should be useful in a headless server without Qt libraries).

 # Examples

+you can run an eample directly from python

-	import ipol.wrappers.LSD_a_Line_Segment_Detector as lsd
+ 	import ipol.wrappers.Automatic_Color_Enhancement_and_its_Fast_Implementation.examples as ex
-	lsd.example()
+	ex.example()

+you can find the example file and display the source of the example using

-	import ipol.wrappers.A_Review_of_Classic_Edge_Detectors as ED
+	import ipol.wrappers.Automatic_Color_Enhancement_and_its_Fast_Implementation.examples as ex
-	ED.example()

-	from ipol.wrappers import chanvese_segmentation
+	import inspect
-	chanvese_segmentation.example()

-	from ipol.wrappers import Total_Variation_Deconvolution_using_Split_Bregman as tv
-	tv.example()

-	from ipol.wrappers import Variational_Framework_for_Non_Local_Inpainting as NLI
-	NLI.example()
+	print inspect.getsourcefile(ex)
+	print '------------------------------------'
+	print inspect.getsource(ex)

 # troubleshooting